The Retail Industry

 The retail industry is faced with the challenges of maintaining market share and profits while attempting new concepts and store formats in an effort to differentiate themselves from other types of retailers.
 To better compete in a high pressured environment, retailers are increasingly tailoring their product offerings to meet changing consumer interests through constant innovation.
 As margins are slim, an effective retail product management is essential to compete and grow in the sector.
 For many retailers, cash flow is uneven because of seasonal demand and promotions.
 Due to increased demand during the winter holidays, many retailers, including toy, jewelry, and consumer electronics stores, generate a disproportionate share of revenue during the fourth quarter.
 Back-to-school and spring and fall fashion introductions drive sales peaks for apparel retailers.
 Even general merchandise stores must improve retail products management to prepare for key selling periods.

-Lascom’s solution offers a single repository performing as a “single version of the truth” providing updated data to all participants; for most organizations, the product information repository stores a great deal of data, document, and any other type of information both from internal teams and external participants.
+Lascom’s product management solution offers a single repository performing as a “single version of the truth” providing updated data to all participants; for most organizations, the product information repository stores a great deal of data, document, and any other type of information both from internal teams and external participants.

 An RFP module to facilitate bidding processes; optimizing RFP process and collaboration with suppliers often means benefiting from a portal with dedicated access to securely input information about proposals, quotation or product specifications.
 Tight seal front office to avoid information leaks from a supplier to another is key.

-Launch wrap-up assistant to optimize in-store promotions; this includes artwork process – Lascom collaborative solution makes it possible to conduct virtual label reviews.
+Launch wrap-up assistant to optimize in-store promotions; this includes artwork process – Lascom collaborative software makes it possible to conduct virtual label reviews.
 Comments can be directly added on the document.
 Reviewers are then able to approve or reject comments regarding their role -, merchandising and sales promotions.

 Lascom offers a supplier portal to improve reactivity on each task.
 Calendars are shared and collaboration enhanced.
 The system tracks, manages and optimizes the end-to-end process.
 The appropriate documentation, such as specifications, instructions and RFP, can be automatically generated, followed and traced.